GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/install.rst

 Install Miniforge
 =================

 We recommend using Miniforge instead of Anaconda.
-It is smaller and install contents from conda-forge which is now our main channel for python packages.
+It is smaller and installs contents from conda-forge which is now our main channel for python packages.
 The overall size of the installation will therefore be much smaller than a full Anaconda installation.
 The instructions below are for Miniforge.

 Anaconda will work just fine too if you prefer or have a business need for it.
 We just don't provide instructions for its installation.
-Miniforge or Anaconda will not impact the DRAGONS installation.
+Whether you use Miniforge or Anaconda will not impact the DRAGONS installation as long as your using the correct conda channels.

 Download and install Miniforge
 ------------------------------